Our vision

 Work-life balance/Promotion of flexible working styles

 Morinaga Milk has introduced programs including No Overtime Day System, My Holiday System, and Interval System to maintain and improve employees' mental and physical health.
-The latter program, introduced at all of our business sites ahead of a legislative mandate in 2014, secures more rest time for employees by ensuring a certain amount of off-time from the end of work, including overtime work, to the start of work on the next day.
+The latter program, introduced at all of our business sites ahead of a legislative mandate in FY 2014, secures more rest time for employees by ensuring a certain amount of off-time from the end of work, including overtime work, to the start of work on the next day.

 We further introduced our Teleworking/Satellite Work System, Time-difference Work System, and Flextime System as programs to support flexible working styles.
-Employees can use the Teleworking/Satellite Work System, introduced in 2017, to balance work and personal life or to improve work productivity by effectively utilizing time resources, regardless of reason such as childcare or family care.
-In 2021, we set up a satellite space at the Saitama Branch, for use by Tokyo business site workers who live near the Branch.
+Employees can use the Teleworking/Satellite Work System, introduced in FY 2017, to balance work and personal life or to improve work productivity by effectively utilizing time resources, regardless of reason such as childcare or family care.
+In FY 2021, we set up a satellite space at the Saitama Branch, for use by Tokyo business site workers who live near the Branch.

 Furthermore, the Human Resources Department members regularly participate in seminars and workshops on work styles and labor standards to gain knowledge and examine more flexible work styles (in FY 2022, they participated in workshops including Balancing Medical Treatment and Work, Interval System, Resilience, and Revision of Postnatal and Maternity Leave System for Parents).